Lea-Dukaez/Weather-App-iOS/README.md

 # Weather-App-iOS

-Simple weather App created in Swift that give weather for your location or for other cities.
+Simple weather App created in Swift that gives weather for your location or for other cities.
 Light and Dark mode available.

 ## Motivation